itplr-kosit/validator/docs/architecture.md

     * Depending on the configuration in the scenario, if there is a single *error* or *warning* the report will have status *invalid*, otherwise the status will be *valid*.
 6. *execute configuration report generator*

-    The Validator will search for the XSLT as configured in scenario.xml and execute it with the Validator Report as input
+    The Validator will search for the XSLT as configured in scenario.xml and execute it with the Validator Report as VInput
 7. compute Recommendation

     In case a scenario contains an `acceptMatch` element with an XPATH expression, this expression will be executed.